Azure Miles Records ~ The Music of Michael Robinson

 Logistically speaking, The Liberace Show began in the summer of 1951 as a replacement for Dinah Shore, with its official beginning in 1952.
 It quickly became one of the most popular programs on TV, carried by 217 American stations and twenty foreign countries.
 This time period coincides with Bill Evans being stationed at Fort Sheridan in Illinois during his army service from 1951 to 1954 where he played in the army band.
 The following year of this formative time for Bill Evans was spent in seclusion living with his parents in New Jersey where he acquired a grand piano to work on his playing.

-While working on this essay, I was pleased to discover online that Dave Frank, who taught jazz piano at Berklee College of Music for nearly twenty years, now has his own teaching studio in Manhattan, and among the Master Classes he offers is one focusing on Liberace, in addition to others focusing on Bill Evans, Oscar Peterson, Chick Corea, Lennie Tristano, Charlie Parker and other giants.
+While working on this essay, I was pleased to discover online that Dave Frank, who taught jazz piano at Berklee College of Music for nearly twenty years, now with his own teaching studio in Manhattan, includes among his superlative Master Classes one focusing on Liberace, in addition to others focusing on Bill Evans, Oscar Peterson, Chick Corea, Lennie Tristano, Charlie Parker and other giants.

 In terms of sheer physical strength, Liberace was known to move his twelve hundred pound grand piano himself when stage hands weren't available.
 He accomplished this by putting a pillow on his back, crawling underneath the piano, and actually lifting it off the ground a short distance to the requisite spot, a task normally requiring four men.